rdiaz02/Zotero-to-Referey/README.md

 ## Improvements ##

 Lots are possible.
 For instance:

+- Make using it simpler (there are three or four variables too many that are specific for *my* setup).

 - Improve speed (it takes about 3 to 4 seconds to run the R script in my laptop).
 Main things: